 Deal reached on short-term funding bill to avert government shutdown, source says

-House Speaker Mike Johnson was expected to brief House Republicans on the measure in a call Sunday evening, the source said.
+House Speaker Mike Johnson is expected to brief House Republicans on the measure in a call Sunday evening, the source said.

-The text of the bill is expected to be released Sunday night.
+The text of the bill is expected to be released Sunday night, according to a spokesperson for Senate Majority Leader Chuck Schumer.

 This would mark the third short-term spending deal Congress has reached since September.